niashagrant/liri-node-app/README.md

     - "movie-this"
     - "do-what-it-says".

-There is a file named <b> Liri Bot Screen Shots </b> that you can view how the app looks when it is working.
+Link below will take you to the <b> Liri Bot Screen Shots </b> folder that shows how the app looks when it is working:

 - https://github.com/niashagrant/liri-node-app/tree/master/Liri%20Bot%20Screen%20Shots